Layerpath/layerpath-docs/docs/brandkit.md

 ## How to Use BrandKit

-1. **Navigate to BrandKit**: In your LayerPath workspace, go to the BrandKit section under Settings.
+1. **Navigate to BrandKit**: In your Layerpath workspace, go to the BrandKit section under Settings.
 2. **Upload Your Logo**: Click 'Upload Logo' and select your image file (SVG or PNG recommended).
 3. **Set Brand Colors**: Use the color pickers to set your primary and secondary colors.
 Preview changes in real time.
 4. **Choose Fonts**: Select from available font families or upload a custom font if supported.